lmorg/murex/docs/changelog/README.md

 ### 08.12.2023 - [v5.3](../changelog/v5.3.md)

-Caching is vastly improved in this release due to a new sqlite3-backed persistent `cache.db`.
+Caching has been vastly improved in this release due to a new sqlite3-backed persistent `cache.db`.
+There have also been some improvements to `[f1]` help pages

 ### 18.11.2023 - [v5.2](../changelog/v5.2.md)